 Another reason for hot, sticky homes in summer is some of the cool air from central air conditioners is often wasted before it can cool your home.
 Air leaks in ductwork can lose the cool air in your duct system to attics, crawl spaces or directly to the outside before it ever has a chance to cool your home.
 This cool air from your central air conditioner is expensive but it is often lost to the outside before it can cool the rooms of your house.

-Older, leaky windows can also be a major contributing factor to poor comfort conditions in homes during the summer.
-Inefficient windows can allow a significant amount of heat from the sun to quickly overheat rooms in your home.
+Older, leaky windows can also be a major contributing factor to poor comfort.
+For example, inefficient windows allow significant heat from the sun to overheat rooms in your home.
 This radiant heat gain through windows coupled with high humidity levels in the air of your home will cause hot, sticky comfort conditions in many homes during the summer.

-On the positive side, once the underlying reasons for the uncomfortable conditions in your home are determined, a solution can be identified that greatly improves comfort while saving energy for the occupants.
+Fortunately, homeowners can determine the underlying reasons for their uncomfortable conditions.
+As a result, the proper solutions can be identified that greatly improves comfort while saving energy costs!